DataDrivenAngel/angelnet_server/README.md

 ## ESP8266 NodeMCU  Sensors

 Each board is an ESP8266 NodeMCU with a DHT-11 sensor and a photoresister to measure relative light levels.

+## Power BI Streaming

+The Angel Net server running on the raspberry pi was sending event data to the Power BI streaming dataset service via API.
+This has been deprecated and the dashboards have been replaced with Metabase running on my home server.